rorymiller/referees-rebuttal-2/draft2.md

 The AACB recommend a 6-8 hour repeat test.
 This recommendation is made without considering the use of the assay in conjunction with an objective risk assessment (e.g. EDACS) and a normal ECG.
 This is how modern accelerated chest pain pathways use biomarkers.
-When a POC Tn is incorporated into an accelerated chest pain pathway, a 2-hour repeat point-of-care sample has been shown to be safe (even when using a less sensitive clinical/objective scoring system(modified TIMI score) than the EDACS scoring system we propose).\[
+When a point--of-care troponin is incorporated into an accelerated chest pain pathway, a 2-hour repeat point-of-care sample has been shown to be safe (even when using a less sensitive clinical/objective scoring system (modified TIMI score) than the EDACS scoring system we propose).(1--4) Contemporary point-of-care troponin assays (with similar performance to the Abbott iSTAT) have also been shown to compare favourably when compared to laboratory high-sensitivity assays in nearly 1000 patients in an urban setting.(5)
-\@than2hDiagnosticProtocol2011;\@flawsExternalValidationEmergency2016;
-\@rocheReviewArticleDiagnostic2016;
-\@thanDevelopmentValidationEmergency2014\] Contemporary point-of-care
-troponin assays (with similar performance to the Abbott iSTAT) have also been shown to compare favourably when compared to laboratory high-sensitivity assays in nearly 1000 patients in an urban setting.\[\@aldousComparisonNewPointofcare2014\]

 > \" I also wonder about the power of the study to answer the question
 > primarily about safety , with 95% intervals between 0.25 and 2.56%
 > assuming a MACE rate of 1% in 400 patients.
 Will the numbers be
 > sufficient to answer the question ?\"

-The power calculations have been performed by Professor John Pickering and are based on data observed from an urban ED cohort.
+The power calculations have been performed by A/Professor John Pickering and are based on data observed from an urban ED cohort.

-It is generally accepted that a pathway should have a true 'miss rate' of 1% or less.\[\@thanWhatAcceptableRisk2013\] This is also what has been observed based on the current performance of the current pathway (utilising a high-sensitivity troponin assay in an urban ED) in 2000 patients, where \~40% are identified as low-risk.
+It is generally accepted that a pathway should have a true 'miss rate' of 1% or less.(6) This is also what has been observed based on the current performance of the current pathway (utilising a high-sensitivity troponin assay in an urban ED) in 2000 patients, where \~40% are identified as low-risk.
 The calculations are based on a 1-tailed test.
 The null hypothesis is that the true difference is \<2.5% with an alpha of 0.05 and power of 80%.

 400 low-risk patients is therefore sufficient to test this null hypothesis.
 The true rate could be less, as seen with the pilot study where there are 0 MACE in 118 patients.

 These numbers are typical for this kind of study.
-The studies which lead to the adoption of ADPs throughout NZ had similar of fewer low-risk patients - ASPECT, the prospective observational validation study of a 2h pathway had 352 low-risk, the ADAPT study 392 and the the two RCTs for ADAPT and EDACS many fewer.\[\@stopyraChestPainRisk2016;
+The studies which led to the adoption of ADPs throughout NZ had similar or fewer low-risk patients - ASPECT, the prospective observational validation study of a 2h pathway had 352 low-risk, the ADAPT study 392 and the the two RCTs for ADAPT and EDACS many fewer.(1,4,7,8) Similarly, the studies which led to the ESC 0/1h guidelines had similar or fewer low-risk patients.
-\@than2hDiagnosticProtocol2011;
-\@thanDevelopmentValidationEmergency2014;
-\@thanEffectivenessEDACSADAPT2016\] Similarly the studies which led to the ESC 0/1h guidelines had similar or fewer low-risk patients.

 Further, these numbers have been presented to the Cardiac Society and they have agreed that these numbers will be sufficient for them to adopt